pascal-fb-martin/houseportal/README.md

 ## Service Discovery

-A redirection may define the target as a service.
 HousePortal maintains a list of active targets for each service name.
 That list can be queried by outside clients that need to discover which URL to use for these services.

-A service is a generic name that uniquely identify the web API supported by the target.
+A service is a generic name that uniquely identifies the web API supported by the target.
 For example a service may define how to access sensors, external controls (relays, triac, etc), or how to control of a sprinkler system.
 A target may be an implementation of the service for a certain type of resource, for example the control service may be associated with two targets, one implementing an interface to a relay boards, and the other using the OpenSprinkler Triac interface.

 This service discovery is not concerned with parallelism or clustering: the client needs to query each target to discover more details about the service.

 The intent of the HousePortal service discovery is to provide a single endpoint on each server from which services hosted by this server can be discovered.
 For example a client would query all known servers to find on which servers reside the services it need to access.
-HousePortal is not intended to act as a global service discovery service, i.e. a single endpoint that will consolidate all the service configuration information for a complete network.
+HousePortal is not intended to act as a global service discovery service, i.e. there is no single endpoint that will consolidate all the service configuration information for a complete network.
+An application must query each server independently.

-The list of server to query can itself be discovered by sending a request to the local HousePortal server (See the description of the PEER message in a previous section).
-Thus any discovery takes two phase:
+The list of servers to query can itself be discovered by sending a request to the local HousePortal server (See the description of the PEER message in a previous section).
+Thus any discovery takes two phases:
 * The first phase is to request the list of known HousePortal servers to the local one:
 ```
 GET /portal/peers